Władysław Czachórski: Biography

 Czachorski was born in Lublin.
 In 1866 he attended the School of Fine Arts in Warsaw and had Rafał Hadziewicz as a teacher.
-He then spent one year at the Dresden Academy, and from there went to the Munich Academy (1869–1873) others who studied there at the same time included: Hermann Anschütz, Karl von Piloty, and Alexander Wagner.
+He then spent one year at the Dresden Academy, and from there he went to the Munich Academy (1869–1873) others who studied there at the same time included: Hermann Anschütz, Karl von Piloty, and Alexander Wagner.
 He received Magna Cum Laude (the Grand Silver Medal) from Munich, and proceeded to travel to France, Italy and Poland after his graduation.
 He held membership of the Berlin Academy and was also organizer and judge of international exhibitions, even though he had his home in Munich.
 He was awarded the Order of St. Michael in 1893.
 In addition, he had many art exhibitions in Poland, taking place in Kraków, Warsaw and Łódź.
 He also exhibited in Lemberg, the capital of Austrian Galicia.
 After his death in Munich in 1911, a posthumous exhibition was held at the Warsaw "Zachęta" Society of Fine Arts.

 Among Czachorski's noted works were still lifes, painted portraits, and Shakespearean scenes.
 Of these, Juliet's Funeral (1873), Hamlet (1873), and, most notably, Hamlet Receiving the Players (1875), were widely recognized as his greatest works.